 Two days after, Speck was recognized in a bar; he then attempted suicide after sensing that the police were hot on his trail.
 He was arrested when he was taken to a hospital.
 Speck’s jury trial on April 3, 1967, brought him face to face with Amurao, who positively identified the killer.
 He was found guilty on April 15 and sentenced on June 5 to die in the electric chair.

 Although the Illinois Supreme Court upheld his sentence in 1968, this was overturned due to jury selection issues.
-Speck died in 1991 of heart attack; he had spent 25 years in prison.
+Speck died in 1991 of a heart attack; he had spent 25 years in prison.
 Amurao, on the other hand, returned to the Philippines to resume work in a university hospital, elected as a town councilor and became the wife of lawyer Alberto Atienza.

 Amurao is happily settled in Virginia with her family, her heroic part in “America’s Crime of the Century,” now but a blurry vision of her past.